Combined detection of supernova neutrino signals: Supernova neutrino signal in NOvA detectors

 The shape analysis method described above has been implemented in the supernova triggering system of the NOvA experiment~\cite{nova_collaboration_supernova_2020}.
 Here we consider the NOvA case to illustrate the performance of this method for the core-collapse neutrino signal detection in combined analysis of multiple detectors.

 NOvA is a long-baseline neutrino oscillation experiment which uses two liquid scintillator detectors: a small but low background near detector~(NearDet) underground, and a large far detector~(FarDet) on the surface with high background.
-The selection procedure for the core-collapse supernova neutrino interaction candidates results in the background and signal rates shown in table~\ref{tab:nova_bg} and figure.~\ref{fig:nova_sg}.
-These expected signal event rates are obtained by multiplying the neutrino flux by the inverse beta-decay interaction cross-section \cite[Table~1]{StrumiaVissani}, the number of protons corresponding to the liquid scintillator amount in the NOvA detectors, and the detection efficiency from~\cite[Figure~9, right]{nova_collaboration_supernova_2020} .
+The selection procedure for the core-collapse supernova neutrino interaction candidates results in the background and signal rates shown in table~\ref{tab:nova_bg} and figure~\ref{fig:nova_sg}.
+These expected signal event rates are obtained by multiplying the neutrino flux by the inverse beta-decay interaction cross-section \cite[Table~1]{StrumiaVissani}, the number of protons corresponding to the liquid scintillator amount in the NOvA detectors, and the detection efficiency from~\cite[figure~9, right]{nova_collaboration_supernova_2020}.
+Also we use a ''simple'' analytical parametrization of the signal by formula \eqref{eq:simple_param} with $\tau_0 = \unit[0.2]{s}, \tau_1=\unit[2]{s}$, which fits the exponential decay of the signal in time during the supernova cooling phase.

-Using background values $B$ and selecting a signal model $S$ for Eq.~\eqref{eq:llr_calc} we can calculate the significance of observing the supernova neutrino burst, given the set of measured neutrino interactions with timestamps $\{t_i\}$.
+Using background values $B$ and selecting a signal model $S$ for equation~\eqref{eq:llr_calc} we can calculate the significance of observing the supernova neutrino burst, given the set of measured neutrino interactions with timestamps $\{t_i\}$.